-AMD manufactures and markets standard lines of products.
+AMD operates in one industry segment and designs, develops, manufactures and markets standard lines of products.
 The Company's products include a wide variety of industry-standard ICs which are used in many diverse product applications such as telecommunications equipment, data and network communications equipment, consumer electronics, PCs and workstations.